rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 |       | B  | Kabel Lite     | 17.93 |      |      |
 {: .full}

 <figcaption id="tab:two"><strong>Table 2:</strong> Group 1 works as the control group and the difference between the number of paragraphs read in Form A and Form B of Group 1 is 0.71 (column 5).
 This number functions as the correction factor and is subtracted from each of the differences found between other comparisons, resulting in the numbers in column 6.
 Note that the size of the difference between Form A and Form B is therefore reduced.
-The data in this table is a subset of the data in Table 1 from Paterson and Tinker (<a href="#ref:paterson-tinker-1932">1932, p610–611</a>).</figcaption>
+The data in this table is a subset of the data in Table 1 from Paterson and Tinker (<a href="#ref:paterson-tinker-1932">1932, pp. 610–611</a>).</figcaption>

-No control group was used in the 1929 line length study which explains why there are more significant differences described in the 1929 paper than summarised in the subsequent book ([Paterson & Tinker, 1940, p42](#ref:paterson-tinker-1940)) where the correction factor is applied (reducing the size of the [differences).](#sn:problem-with-correction) In the 1940 publication, variations in line length between 80 mm and 152 mm (i.e. 80, 97, 114, 136, 152 mm) are said to have little or no effect on speed of [reading.](#sn:conversion-note) An unusually short line (59 mm) may slow reading.
-At line lengths of 168 and 186 mm “the evidence is clear that reading speed is significantly retarded” ([Paterson & Tinker, 1940, p43](#ref:paterson-tinker-1940)).
+No control group was used in the 1929 line length study which explains why there are more significant differences described in the 1929 paper than summarised in the subsequent book ([Paterson & Tinker, 1940, p.
+42](#ref:paterson-tinker-1940)) where the correction factor is applied (reducing the size of the [differences).](#sn:problem-with-correction) In the 1940 publication, variations in line length between 80 mm and 152 mm (i.e. 80, 97, 114, 136, 152 mm) are said to have little or no effect on speed of [reading.](#sn:conversion-note) An unusually short line (59 mm) may slow reading.
+At line lengths of 168 and 186 mm “the evidence is clear that reading speed is significantly retarded” ([Paterson & Tinker, 1940, p.
+43](#ref:paterson-tinker-1940)).
 Here is a statement that long lines slow down reading.
 See [Table 1](#tab:three) for both the uncorrected and corrected data.

 This control group technique is questionable because the correction factor is obtained from one group of readers and then applied to different groups of readers.
 Even if the experiment conditions are the same for all groups, the variability among readers may mean that the correction factor is not appropriate for [them.](#sn:example-comparison) It is perfectly valid to compare different groups of readers, known as between subject comparisons, but the data do not seem to be analysed in this [manner.](#sn:missing-detail-in-stats)

 ## Their response to criticism

 Tinker and Paterson were aware of their “methodological difficulties” and published a paper on methodological considerations ([Tinker & Paterson, 1936](#ref:tinker-paterson-1936)).
 This paper describes a series of “special experiments” they conducted to address all the issues they could think of.
 These include discussion of the control condition and differences among participant groups.
-They explore the differences and decide they are within suitable limits ([Tinker & Paterson, 1936, p135](#ref:tinker-paterson-1936)).
+They explore the differences and decide they are within suitable limits ([Tinker & Paterson, 1936, p.
+135](#ref:tinker-paterson-1936)).
 This is questionable (see note 5).
-Subsequently, Paterson and Tinker ([1940, p188](#ref:paterson-tinker-1940)) acknowledge that “Some critics might believe that these differences would affect the typographical comparisons involved in any one study”.
+Subsequently, Paterson and Tinker ([1940, p.
+188](#ref:paterson-tinker-1940)) acknowledge that “Some critics might believe that these differences would affect the typographical comparisons involved in any one study”.
 I believe that this is a possibility; I am unconvinced by the data they use to support their argument that the variations in the average scores of the 7 groups do not affect their results.
 But we do not know *how* the results might be affected.

 | Group \(1\) | Form \(2\) | Line length \(3\) | Average number<br>of paragraphs read \(4\) | Difference between<br>A and B \(5\) | Corrected difference<br>between A and B \(6\) | Percent difference<br>after correction \(7\) |
 |------|---------|---------|----------|----------|---------|---------|